Torus Quotients as Global Quotients by Finite Groups: Example: blow-up of P(1,1,2)

-\textbf{(3: compute $U$)} Consider the projective toric variety in $\PP^{18}$ defined by the following polytope.
+\textbf{(3: compute $U$)} Lastly, we compute an explicit smooth $U$ and finite group $G$ such that $X=U/G$.
+Consider the projective toric variety in $\PP^{18}$ defined by the following polytope.
 Note that the toric variety $W$ defined by $\hhat\Sigma$ is an open subvariety, and this projective variety is precisely the closed image of the morphism $\psi\colon W\to \PP^{18}$ given by $2D'$.
 Let $U$ be the hyperplane slice of this variety (or equivalently, of $W$) defined by $x_0-x_a-x_b-x_c$.

 There is a $\mu_2$-action on $\PP^{18}$ given as follows: if $\chi$ is the non-trivial character of $\mu_2$ and $x$ is a lattice point of the above polytope with height $h$, then $\mu_2$ acts the coordinate corresponding to $x$ through the character $\chi^h$.
-Then $U$ is invariant under the $\mu_2$-action and $X=U/\mu_2$.
+Then $U$ is smooth, is invariant under the $\mu_2$-action, and $X=U/\mu_2$.